Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 ## Building the whole project at once

-Just run with Powershell from the root of the project:
+Just run this Powershell script from the root of the project:

     Build_project.ps1